In short

 The survey also provides information on topics such as:

-• their eating habits
+- their eating habits;

-• their opinions on the food policy
+- their opinions on food policy;

-• their physical activity
+- their physical activity;

-• their sedentary behaviour.
+- their sedentary behaviour.

 Method and sample